Enalean/tuleap-documentation-en/languages/en/administration-guide/authentication/dynamic-credentials.rst

 `Vault documentation <https://www.vaultproject.io/docs/plugin/index.html>`_ to learn how to do that.
 A compiled version of the ``vault-tuleap-plugin`` can be found `here <https://ci.tuleap.org/jenkins/job/vault-tuleap-plugin-build/>`_.
+This document assumes the Tuleap secrets engine is enabled at the ``tuleap`` path in Vault.
+If that is not the case, please your commands accordingly.

 You then need to configure a connection to communicate with a Tuleap instance: